 - Oral presentation as part of your Ph.D. defense aYou are required to give an oral presentation on your research as part of either a Divisional or Departmental seminar program.
 Your committee (excluding the graduate school representative) is required to attend.
 If you choose to give a departmental seminar, this must be scheduled before the end of your 8th semester.
 If you are participating in a Divisional Seminar Course/Program, your committee will defer to the Divisional requirements.
 Committee members will complete a form to provide feedback to you (form TBD).
 All forms and signatures will be submitted to the Graduate Office.
 The Graduate Office will provide a summary of feedback.
 Each student in the Inorganic Division will register for and attend CH795, Special Topics in Chemistry: Inorganic Seminar, each semester.
 A letter grade will be assigned for each semester in which the student gives a seminar; S/U (satisfactory/unsatisfactory) grades will be given for other semesters.
 The grades will be based on quality of delivery and of visuals, clarity and comprehensibility, timing.
 At the completion of the seminar, the student is required to inform the Chemistry Graduate Office by email about the successful completion of this requirement, copying the research advisor and divisional seminar instructor as well.

-bYou are required to give a research presentation at well-recognized, discipline-specific, national or regional meeting before the end of your 8th semester.
+bYou are required to give a research presentation at a well-recognized, discipline-specific, national or regional meeting before the end of your 8th semester.
 The department will provide up to $500 in reimbursement for travel expenses.
-The successful completion of this requirement will be certified by the signatures of your advisory committee and submitted to the Graduate Office.
+The successful completion of this requirement will be submitted to the Graduate Office.
 Not fulfilling this requirement will result in delay of graduation.
 For more information and details on the available funding, please refer to the Research Presentation at a National Meeting page.
 After completing the talk you will need to turn in to the Chemistry Graduate Office the title of your oral presentation or approved poster title (include presentation #).
 Also turn in the name, date and location of the national or regional conference/meeting where your presentation occurred.
-If it is possible, please send a copy of the schedule from the conference where the talk appears.
-Incomplete forms will not be accepted.
+If it is possible, please send a copy of the meeting’s schedule where your talk or poster title appears.